Point Pleasant Beach station

-Point Pleasant Beach is a train station located in Point Pleasant Beach, in Ocean County, New Jersey, United States, on NJ Transit's North Jersey Coast Line, and is one of the most significant stops on the NJCL portion between Long Branch and Bay Head.
-This station is located on one of the borough's major arteries, Arnold Avenue, Route 35, several blocks from the Atlantic Ocean, boardwalk, Manasquan Inlet marina, and within the community's downtown business, shopping, dining and entertainment nexus.
-The current building and platforms are approximately 10 years old, a consequence of the station's redevelopment yielding the modern fixtures and services.
+Point Pleasant Beach is a train station located in Point Pleasant Beach, in Ocean County, in the U.S. state of New Jersey, on NJ Transit's North Jersey Coast Line.
+It is one of the most significant stops on the portion of the line between Long Branch and Bay Head.
+This station is located on one of the borough's major arteries, Arnold Avenue, Route 35, several blocks from the Atlantic Ocean, boardwalk, the Manasquan Inlet marina, and within the community's downtown business, shopping, dining and entertainment nexus.
 The station is handicapped-accessible.

 History

 Service at Point Pleasant Beach began on July 29, 1880 as part of the New York and Long Branch Railroad extension from Manasquan station.
+It retained the name Point Pleasant until April 28, 1957, when the word Beach was added to the name.
 The former station depot constructed by the Central Railroad of New Jersey was razed after being condemned due to the station settling to the ground.
 The 50-year-old structure was demolished on June 8, 1987, and replaced by a trailer.
-After several delays, construction of the new station began in June 1994, ultimately opening in January 1996.
+After several delays, construction of the new station began in June 1994, opening in January 1996.